 By the end of this course students will be able to:

-■ Describe of the basic "stages" of language development from infancy through the early school years.
+1. Identify the basic stages of language development from infancy through the early school years.

 Minimum Requirement for Award of Credits

 Students must submit at least 75% by weight of the components (including examinations) of the course's summative assessment.